glasnt/devrel-demos/app-dev/jamstack-frameworks-cloudrun/vuejs/README.md

 the base language is automatically identified.

-For  applications, you have specify what you want the web process to run using a `Procfile`.
+For Node applications, it will automatically run `npm start` as the entrypoint if no other command is defined.

+You can override this using a `Procfile`.

 * Create a new file called `Procfile` with the following contents: